 Your body creates histamine to defend itself against something that you are or may be allergic to.
 If you encounter something that could potentially be dangerous, your body may overcompensate and create too much histamine, which could end up creating a migraine.
 This reaction can happen immediately after exposure or days afterwards.
 If you think this could be the case for you, consider what you could have eaten or come into contact with that could cause an allergic reaction.
 Food?
 Drink?
 Air freshener?
 Laundry detergent?
 Pesticides sprayed on your neighbor’s lawn?
-Try avoiding that thing and see if your migraines improve.
+Chemicals can be extremely irritating to the body.
+Try avoiding that thing as much as possible and see if your migraines improve.

 It is important to note that whole plant foods will not cause an allergic reaction.
 “But I get so sick from eating pineapple!” someone may say.
 Although you may appear to be allergic to a certain fruit or vegetable, we must look deeper.
 It is very possible that the toxins in your system are reacting with those foods.
 In this case, it is important to work with a practitioner to rid the body of these toxins.
 Also, chewing food thoroughly will reduce the chances that undigested particles are irritating the digestive system and causing an allergy-like reaction.
 Read more about allergies in this post.